-Low Levels Of "Love Hormone" Oxytocin Linked To Postpartum Depression RiskCeridwen Morris
+Low Levels of "Love Hormone" Oxytocin Linked to Postpartum Depression RiskCeridwen Morris

-Previous research has shown that moms with higher levels of oxytocin are more likely to coo and smile at their babies and speak in the loving, playful voice scientists call, “motherese” than mothers with low levels.
+Previous research has shown that moms with higher levels of oxytocin are more likely to coo and smile at their babies and speak in the loving, playful voice scientists call “motherese” than mothers with low levels.

 A study last year suggested that the more time a dad spends with his newborn the higher his levels of oxytocin.
-One characteristic of postpartum depression is a feeling of detachment or lack of interest in the baby or sometimes feelings of wanting to harm the baby (though these are rarely acted upon).
+One characteristic of postpartum depression is a feeling of detachment or lack of interest in the baby or sometimes feelings of wanting to harm the baby (though these are rarely acted upon.)

 In this study, researchers in Switzerland measured oxytocin levels in 73 healthy pregnant women during the third trimester.
-The women were screened for risk of depression during pregnancy and within two weeks of giving birth.
+The women were screened for a risk of depression during pregnancy and within two weeks of giving birth.
 Based on these screening tests 14 women were determined to be at risk for postpartum depression.
 These women also had lower levels of oxytocin.
 The risk of depression was not different between breastfeeding and formula feeding mothers.
 This is the first study to look at postpartum risks and oxytocin levels during pregnancy.

 A 1998 UCLA review of the literature on postpartum depression and hormones up to that point, makes this important point: “It is possible that no biological etiologies are specific to the postpartum, but rather the birth of a child may represent a major stressful life event that, in vulnerable women, precipitates a depressive episode.
 Clearly, psychosocial stressors contribute to the syndrome in many women: a lack of support, marital conflict, unemployment, an unplanned pregnancy, single motherhood, and younger age are some factors associated with postpartum depression.
 Infant factors, including high levels of irritability and poor motor behavior also increase the likelihood of maternal depression.
 Future research on the biological factors that may underlie postpartum mood disorders should attempt to control for these variables, as they otherwise are likely to confound the data.”
 (Read the full review at Psychiatry Online.)